Who doesn’t love a good Halloween horror story?

 “I was afraid to turn the heat on in the winter or the A/C on in the summer.
 Even though I was able to purchase the home and move in, I couldn’t really enjoy it because I was living in a constant state of fear over not having enough money to cover all the bills.”

-Over time she started making wiser money decisions and earning more money at her job.
-Yet she wasn’t able to saving significant amounts of money until 2015.
+Over time, she started making wiser money decisions and earning more money at her job.
+Yet she wasn’t able to save significant amounts of money until 2015.

 🎃 The Lesson: When thinking of buying a home, it’s a good idea to make sure you’ve set enough money aside beforehand to help avoid financial stress after the purchase.
 For example, Mrs. Mad Money Monster said she wishes she set aside a 20% down payment and an additional 3-6 months worth of living expenses ahead of time.